 Within MIT, Professor Wood serves as co-director of the MISTI Russia Program, Coordinator of Russian Studies (minors, concentrations), and adviser to the Russian Language Program.
-She holds a secondary appointment in the Foreign Languages and Literatures Program.
+She holds a secondary appointment in MIT's Global Studies and Languages Section.

 She has served recently (2011-13) as the co-chair of the Graduate Consortium in Women’s Studies.

 She is the faculty sponsor of a UROP on studies of Vladimir Putin’s rule in Russia.

 Professor Wood also contributes occasionally to the Russian History blog.